modern-influence-of-ancient-warriors

 The Ballistarius: A Specialist Profession

-Operating a ballista was not an infantryman's chore; it was the domain of the ballistarius.
+Operating a ballista was not an infantryman's chore.
+It was the domain of the ballistarius.
 These were highly skilled technicians who understood the physics of torsion.
 They were responsible for the tensioning of the springs, which required precise adjustment.
 If the springs were too tight, the weapon would crack the frame or lose velocity.
 If too loose, the projectile would fall short.
 The crew of a large ballista typically consisted of four to six men: one to aim, one to load, and two to work the winch.
 In battle, the ballistarii were often targeted first by enemy archers, as they posed an existential threat to the defense.
+Their training was continuous, and their status within the legion was elevated.
+They were the artillery corps of the ancient world, and they knew their worth.

 Rate of Fire and Sustainability

 The rate of fire for a large ballista was slow.
 A heavy engine could manage one shot every two to three minutes.
-The scorpio was faster, capable of 3-4 shots per minute.
+The scorpio was faster, capable of three to four shots per minute.
 This meant that sustained fire required an enormous stockpile of ammunition.
 During a major siege, a legion might consume tens of thousands of bolts and thousands of stone balls.
 The logistics of keeping a siege train supplied were as important as the engineering itself.
 Standardized calibers meant that ammunition manufactured in Antioch or Alexandria could be shipped to the front lines and used in any engine of that specific size.
+The supply chain stretched across the entire eastern Mediterranean, and any disruption could leave the artillery silent at the moment of crisis.

 Limitations in the Eastern Theater

 Despite its power, the ballista had distinct limitations in the East.
 The dry climate could cause torsion springs of sinew to become brittle and snap, rendering the weapon useless.
 The Romans experimented with using human hair, which was less susceptible to humidity, but the issue persisted.
-Furthermore, the height and sophistication of Eastern walls often forced the Romans to build massive earthen ramps or towers to elevate their artillery to a level trajectory.
+The height and sophistication of Eastern walls often forced the Romans to build massive earthen ramps or towers to elevate their artillery to a level trajectory.
 This required labor and time, both of which were costly against a mobile enemy like the Parthians or Sassanids.
-Finally, the ballista was vulnerable to counter-mining and sorties, as the crew and engines were often clustered in predictable locations.
+The ballista was also vulnerable to counter-mining and sorties, as the crew and engines were often clustered in predictable locations.

 Countermeasures and Adaptation